 Here are the four signs that show that your home AC compressor is not functioning correctly.

 1. Warm Air

 When the compressor fan air is warm or lukewarm, then that means the system is overheating.
-Essentially, the compressor needs to compress high-pressure gas to create heat that is expelled by the fan to ensure that the system doesn’t overheat.
-Therefore, warm or lukewarm air from the fan means that there is a compressor dysfunction.
+The compressor needs to compress high-pressure gas to create heat that is expelled by the fan to ensure that the system doesn’t overheat.
+Therefore, warm, or lukewarm air from the fan means that there is a compressor dysfunction.

 2. Hissing Sound

 The compressor fan needs to run smoothly when you turn on the AC.
 However, when you hear hissing sounds from the system, then the refrigerant gas may leak.
 This might also be caused by compressor motor malfunction.
 This problem, in turn, results in an extended start-up time of the AC unit when it is switched on.